PasaOpasen/SpeechLogger/README.md

 New scope:

-* recognition speech from speakers too (if u have speaker supported callbacks)
+* recognition speech from speakers too (if u have a speaker supported callbacks)

 ### How to run

-I cannot compile it now because of problems with soundcard, but u can run it from Python:
+I cannot compile it now because of problems with soundcard, but u can run it by Python:

 1. Download Python from [official site](https://www.python.org/downloads/) (choose correct operation system)